I. Registration and Korean Minor

 Can I register/attend only lecture classes?

-No. You should register and attend both lecture and recitation classes.
+No. You should register for and attend both lecture and recitation classes.

 Can I take Korean language classes “credit/no credit” rather than for a letter grade?